thecodingchannel/wordy-discord-bot/README.md

 # Wordy Discord Bot
 Wordy is a Wordle-like Discord bot but with a twist.
 It already supports 6 languages from the beginning:
 English, Italian, French, German, Norwegian (Bokmål) and Austrian.
+Wordy also supports colorblind mode and saves it for each user seperately.

 ## The Bot